| | | | | | |

 Instructions

-- Fill a large saucepan with 3 quarts of water and add 1 tablespoon of salt.
-Bring the water to a boil over high heat.
+• Bring a large pot of water to a boil with 1 tablespoon of kosher salt.
 Add the pasta to the boiling water and reduce the heat to medium to maintain the boil.
 Cook following the package directions.
 Drain well.

-- Meanwhile, while the pasta is cooking, prepare the shrimp.
-Season the shrimp with salt and pepper.
+• Meanwhile, while the pasta is cooking, prepare the shrimp.
+Season the shrimp with fine sea salt and pepper.

-- Heat the olive oil in a large skillet over medium-high heat.
-Add the shrimp and cook until pink and opaque, about 2 to 3 minutes per side, using tongs to lift and turn them.
+Heat the olive oil in a large skillet over medium-high heat.
+Add the shrimp and cook until pink and opaque, about 2 minutes per side, using tongs to lift and turn them.
 Remove the shrimp from the skillet and set aside.

-- Using the same skillet, reduce heat to medium-low and melt 2 tablespoons of butter.
+• Using the same skillet, reduce the heat to medium-low and melt 2 tablespoons of butter.
 Add the pressed garlic and cook, stirring constantly, for 1 to 2 minutes or until fragrant.
 Avoid browning the garlic.

-- Return the cooked shrimp to the skillet and toss it gently to coat with the sauce.
+• Return the cooked shrimp to the skillet and toss them gently to coat with the sauce.
 Cook until the shrimp is heated through, about 1 to 2 minutes.
+Taste and adjust seasonings.

 Nutrition